 - Given the trends that show differences in math performance between males and females begin appearing early, practitioners should implement strategies to increase self-confidence in math early on in instructional experiences rather than waiting until high school when many females may have already decided to pursue careers in fields outside of STEM. - Using a variety of pedagogical strategies that address different learning styles within instructional environments has been shown to encourage student achievement in mathematics classrooms, particularly among females.
 For instance, strategies such as collaborative learning, instruction in small-group settings, inquiry-based approaches, and hands-on activities have been shown to be effective in teaching math and science and benefits female as well as male students (Clewell, Anderson, & Thorpe, 1992).
 Alternative forms of assessment, such as demonstrating steps that go into problem-solving and explaining how students derived certain answers, can provide an alternative means to feedback.
-This method can also highlight different skills and abilities related to math, boosting confidence and subsequently math performance among diverse groups of students. - Additional research can be done in the following areas to explore gender differences in math performance further.
-Future studies could examine specifically what math skills are needed for success in science, engineering, and technology.
-Researchers could then determine whether those skills are being taught to as well as mastered and applied by females at the same rate as their male counterparts as part of in-class as well as out-of-class experiences.
-Studies could also examine specifically which skills national assessments measure and whether females receive the same amount of exposure to those skills in classroom settings as well as outside of class.
+This method can also highlight different skills and abilities related to math, boosting confidence and subsequently math performance among diverse groups of students.

+Amelink, Catherine (2009).
+Gender Difference in Math Performance.
+In B. Bogue & E. Cady (Eds.).
+Applying Research to Practice (ARP) Resources.
+Retrieved </br> same amount of exposure to those skills in classroom settings as well as outside of class.
 The career goals of female students who enroll in advanced mathematics courses in K-12 and at the undergraduate level could be examined further to determine the degree to which career aspirations and perceived work-life balance issues associated with STEM careers influence performance.
 Finally, the national assessments used to gauge trends in math performance by gender could be examined more closely to explore whether they are biased given the fact males out-perform females yet females complete comparable coursework in many instances.